Description

 • Looking at the maximum time in days below previous high water mark of 505 days in the last 5 years of iShares Global Financial ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)

-• Looking at maximum days below previous high in of 505 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (488 days).
+• Looking at maximum days below previous high in of 505 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (488 days).

 AveDuration: